DaveKadziola/easytodo-grocery-list/README.md

 ## Configuration & Launch

+### No container setup

 - **Configuration:**
+  The application requires PostgreSQL database instance.
+If you don't have it installed yet, you must setup it first.
 The application is configured using the `setup.py` script, which performs the following tasks:

   - **OS Detection & Permissions:** Determines the operating system and requests elevated permissions if necessary.
   - **Database Setup:** Executes SQL scripts to create the database, roles, and schemas.